Open ports in the Linux firewall to access POP and IMAP mail servers

 # Allows SMTP access -A INPUT -p tcp --dport 25 -j ACCEPT # Allows pop and pops connections -A INPUT -p tcp --dport 110 -j ACCEPT -A INPUT -p tcp --dport 995 -j ACCEPT # Allows imap and imaps connections -A INPUT -p tcp --dport 143 -j ACCEPT -A INPUT -p tcp --dport 993 -j ACCEPT

-Apply the new rules using the following command:
+Apply the new rules:

 sudo iptables-restore < /etc/iptables.test.rules

-Now check that the rules have been applied using the following command:
+Check that the rules have been applied:

 sudo iptables -L

-This information should be in the output from the command:
+The following information should be in the output from the command:

 ACCEPT all -- anywhere anywhere state RELATED,ESTABLISHED ACCEPT tcp -- anywhere anywhere tcp dpt:smtp ACCEPT tcp -- anywhere anywhere tcp dpt:pop3 ACCEPT tcp -- anywhere anywhere tcp dpt:pop3s ACCEPT tcp -- anywhere anywhere tcp dpt:imap2 ACCEPT tcp -- anywhere anywhere tcp dpt:imaps